Freya-LR/CS6601-A0/README.md

 Once installed, you can run `pip freeze` to see the list of all of the packages installed in your `ai_env` environment.

 > **Note:** If you are on Windows, students in the past have commonly reported an error during package installation that resembles the error in this [Github post](https://github.com/pytorch/pytorch/issues/34798).
 To fix this issue, head over to the [PyTorch site](https://pytorch.org) and follow the instructions to install torch manually in `ai_env`.
+If this does not work, you may also instead try running `conda install -c ankurankan pgmpy=0.1.10`.
+After trying one of the previous suggestions and getting a successful install, try `pip install -r requirements.txt` again.

 <a name="jupyter"/></a>